alyssoncs/resume/README.md

 ### What it does?

-This is a program that generates my resume in different formats based on the data in a [json file](data/resume.json).
+This is a program that generates my resume in different formats based on the data in a [JSON file](data/resume.json).
 So I can write my resume data in a single place (the JSON file) and the program will convert it to a given format.

 ### I'm still not bored, how does it work?